Rami al-Jamarat: The Ritual of Stoning the Devil during Hajj

 The Process of Rami al-Jamarat

-The act of throwing stones at three pillars that represent the Devil is called Rami al-Jamarat.
-This act of worship is performed during the Hajj pilgrimage and symbolizes the rejection of temptation.
-Here is a step-by-step guide on how the Stoning is conducted during Hajj:
+This act of worship is performed during the Hajj pilgrimage and symbolizes the rejection of the temptation of Satan.
+Here is a step-by-step guide on how the Stoning is performed during Hajj:

 • Before starting, make sure you are in a state of wudu (ritual purity).